ayshu717/MyPortfolio/README.md

-# Firebase Studio
+# AD Portfolio

-This is a NextJS starter in Firebase Studio.
+This is a Next.js personal portfolio website for Ayush Dhanawade, generated in Firebase Studio.

-To get started, take a look at src/app/page.tsx.